Finding Your Way in Shikoku

 Dressing as a henro (pilgrim) and interacting with the people of Shikoku is truly a one-of-a-kind experience.
 The Shikoku Pilgrimage plays a significant part in the culture of Shikoku, and it’s not uncommon for pilgrims to be shown respect by strangers.

 The majority of “aruki henro” (walking pilgrims) walk alone.
 You will occasionally encounter another pilgrim on the route and the two of you will decide to walk together, but it is not unusual or impolite to split ways after a few hours or days.
+We all walk at at different pace.

 Walking alone is, for the most part, safe – especially on the peaceful island of Shikoku.
 Needless to say, you should still exercise common sense.
+Know the emergency number (119) before you start walking, and always have some coins in case you need to ues a phone booth.

 I once arrived at a shrine in the evening while walking with two other pilgrim friends.
 There we found a few fairly disheveled people who said they were planning to spend the night at the shrine.
 I learned that they were called shokugyō henro (職業遍路), or “career pilgrims,” which in essence means they are homeless.
 If I wasn’t traveling with two other pilgrim friends, I would not have stopped at the shrine.